Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-Unfortunately, we do not know if feeding a commercial dog food leads to other dietart related illnesses.
+Unfortunately, we do not know if feeding your dog commercial dog food leads to other dietary-related illnesses.
 Since the veterinary medical associations are supported by the dog food industry, we are probably never going to know.

 No one can answer this.

 It is my feeling that the vitamins and other nutrients available in a raw diet are healthier for a dog.
 They have not been destroyed by high temperatures used in processing the premium diets.

 Other veterinarians, especially those employed by the commercial dog food companies, will tell you that all food has to be 100% complete and balanced, at every meal.
 This is not the way you or I eat, of course, nor is it the way that anyone looking for the best and healthiest diet eats.

 Why Don't the Dog Food Companies Study This?

 The big dog food companies can afford to run long-term trials to determine if their food is really effective in keeping dogs alive longer.
 The problem is, they do not want to.
 Would Microsoft run a study that might show that Apple products were better?
 Even if the results were equivocal, another study would take years to complete, and in the meantime, the company might lose some sales.

 The only people who have looked into whether premium dog foods cause dogs to live longer are the dog owners and their veterinarians.
 The internet is full of anecdotal reports, like the woman with the 18-year-old dog on Purina, the owner whose dog´s ear inflammation cleared up on high-quality food, the breeder with long-living giants fed cheap food.
 How come we are trained to disregard anecdotal evidence?